timeisapear/nasa-interview-zillow/README.md

 Normally incremental refresh (additive) would be desired for data refreshes, both for efficiency and runtime reasons.
 However, given that these datasets reside mostly in memory, full refreshes should be adequate in this analysis.

 ## Zillow CSVs vs API
-Normally would use API, especially as that is the direction of the Zillow data page.
-However, given constraints, let's start with the CSV.
+Normally I would use Zillow's API, especially as that is the direction of the Zillow data page.
+However, I went to request an API token and it informed me it may take 10+ days to process, outside the due date of the deliverable.

-Plus, with the /region endpoints that equate to counties, there are ~3000 counties so more efficient to get the aggregate data than query by county.
+Plus, with the /region endpoints that equate to counties, there are ~3000 counties so it is more efficient to get the aggregate data than query by county.